monodot/monodot-co-uk/_posts/2018-04-16-first-sale.md

 # The feeling of the first sale

 This is the first product that I've created.
-It felt amazing to know that people actually want to buy something you created.
+It felt amazing to know that people actually want to buy something I created.

 I previously worried that I was serving a tiny, difficult niche (enterprise integration developers!), and that it would be impossible to make a sale.

-But my sales this week show that's maybe not true.
-If you can provide value for someone, they will buy from you.
+But my sales this week show that's maybe not entirely true.

+If you can provide real value to someone, they will buy from you.

 I'm buoyed by these sales and can't wait to finish the book.
 The great bonus is that I now have a small amount of data that I can start using to improve what I offer for my blog readers.